arpitsaan/wordblocks/README.md

 👋Hi!
 Welcome to the Word Blocks Page.

 # What is Word Blocks?
-World Blocks is an engaging game that you can play on your iPhone to learn Spanish (if you already know English).
+World Blocks is an iPhone game to learn Spanish (if you already know English).
 Track your learning progress by a high score!
-And it's easy and it's free.
+It's super easy to play.

 Coded with ❤️in the heart of India.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]